jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
-Consider a CFG and apply the $DK$-test.
-What kind of mathematical entity is $DK$?
+With respect to the $DK$-test, what kind of mathematical entity is $DK$?
 Back: A deterministic finite automaton (DFA).
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761866321415-->